We Review Juicers and Blenders to See Which One You Should Buy

 Don't overfill the chute, because that will get the juicer stuck.
 Switching over to the reverse control for a while will get things moving again.
 The Hurom also doesn’t come with a container for pulp collection, so you’ll have to use your own.

 Tefal Slow Juicer: It was the only appliance that had us referring to the manual a couple of times before we could get it set up.
-The appliance came with quite a number of components that all needed to be fitted in the right way, but we did get the hang of it after a couple of tries.
+The appliance came with several components that all needed to be fitted in the right way, but we did get the hang of it after a couple of tries.

 Tefal Slow Juicer.